-·

 Pre-retirement discount rate 4.06% per annum

 Post-retirement discount rate 1.96% per annum

 General salary increases 3.49% per annum

 Price inflation - RPI 3.39% per annum

 Price inflation - CPI 2.49% per annum

 Pension increases in payment 2.49% per annum

 The actuarial valuation applies to SAUL as a whole and does not identify surpluses or deficits applicable to individual employers.
-The 2023 valuation will be formally agreed by SAUL in May 2024.
-The preliminary assessment for the outcome of the 2023 valuation of the DB scheme shows the scheme is fully funded with a surplus of £134 million.
+The 2023 valuation was formally agreed by SAUL in May 2024.
+The 2023 valuation of the DB scheme showed the scheme is fully funded with a surplus of £134 million.
+The 2024 valuation will be formally agreed by SAUL in May 2025.